Internet-Draft OAuth Mission Progressive Authorization August 2026

 Abstract

 Mission Expansion for OAuth 2.0 widens an agent's authority only through a fresh human approval that creates a successor Mission.
 An open-ended agentic task often cannot have its full authority enumerated at the initial approval, which leaves a deployment choosing between over-provisioning a broad standing Mission and interrupting the user for a fresh approval at every step.
 This document defines an experimental third option, progressive authorization: at the initial approval the Approver additionally consents to a bounded authority ceiling and a drawdown policy, and the Mission Issuer may then adjudicate an expansion that stays within that ceiling by policy rather than by a fresh human approval.
 Authority can grow within the consented envelope at runtime while the active authority any single Mission yields stays narrow.
-Authority classes named by the runtime profile's high-consequence classification always require a fresh human approval, even within the ceiling.
+Authority classes named by the runtime profile's high-consequence classification, and the external-communication exfiltration leg, always require a fresh human approval, even within the ceiling.
+A single drawdown never activates the whole ceiling: each is bounded incrementally.

 About This Document